Carpk/ShawnKlein/_posts/2016-06-19-the-osi-model.md

 logo: 'assets/images/logo.png'
 ---

 The Open Systems Interconnection (OSI) model is a way to help us conceptualize how data gets transfered from one point to another.
+This post describes the recommended 7 layered model, where 1 is the lowest layer in this model.

 <table style="width:100%">
   <tr>